Co-director, Boyd Orr Centre for Population and Ecosystem Health

 1989-1992: BA, Mathematics, University of Cambridge

-I am a modeller with a background in artificial intelligence.
-I moved into the life sciences in 2007 to model the antigenic relationship between viruses.
-Now my work primarily focusses on developing the connections between different fields that use diversity measures, from the level of the transcript to the ecosystem, and the underlying mathematics.
+I am a modeller in population and ecosystem health with a background in artificial intelligence and machine learning.
+I moved into the life sciences in 2007 to study diversity.
+My work focusses on developing the connections between different fields that use diversity measures, from the level of the transcript to the ecosystem, and the underlying mathematics.

-On the mathematical side, my interests are in the spatial and temporal partitioning of diversity, and how we can identify viral phenotypes or areas in an ecosystem that are distinct from the rest, that contribute particularly to overall diversity of the system, or that are changing faster than their surroundings.
+On the mathematical side, my interests are in the spatial and temporal partitioning of diversity, and how we can identify areas in an ecosystem or viral phenotypes that are novel, that contribute particularly to overall diversity of the system, or that are changing faster than their surroundings.

 I also work with colleagues interested in the emergence of antimicrobial resistance phenotypes and genotypes, and how we can identify sources of novel phenotypes from their background diversity or similarity to existing strains, and also on the diversity of the major histocompatibility complex in sheep and cattle, and its relationship to disease resistance.